factorhouse/cronut/cronut-integrant/README.md

 ## :cronut/scheduler

-Cronut provides lifecycle implementation for the Quartz Scheduler, exposed via Integrant / `:cronut/scheduler`
+Cronut provides lifecycle implementation for the Quartz Scheduler, exposed via Integrant with `:cronut/scheduler`

 The scheduler supports the following fields:

 1. (required) :schedule - a sequence of 'items' to schedule, each being a map containing a :job and :trigger
-2. (optional, default false) :disallowConcurrentExecution? - run all jobs with @DisableConcurrentExecution
+2. (optional, default false) :concurrent-execution-disallowed? - run all jobs with @DisableConcurrentExecution
 2. (optional, default false) :update-check? check for Quartz updates on system startup.

 e.g.